-\textbf{MoPE scales better with more training data.} Previous prompting methods have been shown to not scale well with respect to increased training data~\cite{gao2022visual, liang2022modular,tsimpoukelli2021multimodal,yang2022prompt}.
-To assess the scalability of MoPE, we sub-sample the training set with different shots to simulate a range of low-shot to high-shot learning scenarios.
-We then train our method and other prompt-tuning and fine-tuning methods on the same subset of SNLI-VE and MM-IMDB.
+It has been observed that the performance of existing prompt-based methods does not scale effectively with the volume of training data~\cite{liang2022modular,tsimpoukelli2021multimodal,yang2022prompt}.
+To evaluate MoPE's scalability, we designed an experiment measuring performance across a range of data regimes.
+We then train MoPE and other prompt-tuning and fine-tuning methods on the same subset of SNLI-VE and MM-IMDB.

-Our MoPE-based method demonstrates superior scalability compared to other prompt tuning methods, as demonstrated in Fig.~\ref{fig:n_shot}.
+Our MoPE-based method demonstrates superior scalability compared to other prompt fusion methods, as demonstrated in Figure~\ref{fig:n_shot}.
 Specifically, we consistently match the results of the fine-tuning method, \textit{SeqFuse}, on the SNLI-VE dataset, while surpassing it on the MM-IMDB dataset.
-By contrast, the methods based on vanilla prompts, PromptFuse and \textit{P-SeqFuse} are less scalable with respect to increased training data, resulting in a consistent performance gap between our method and the compared prompt fusion methods.
+By contrast, the methods based on vanilla prompts, PromptFuse, and \textit{P-SeqFuse} are less scalable with respect to increased training data, resulting in a consistent performance gap between our method and the compared prompt fusion methods.
 This performance disparity becomes more pronounced on larger datasets, such as when training with $10^5$ shots or using the full training set.
-This result demonstrates the effect of proposed MoPE in scaling up the expressiveness of prompt fusion, overcoming the limitations of vanilla prompts.
+This result directly demonstrates the effectiveness of MoPE in scaling up the expressiveness of prompt fusion, overcoming the limitations of vanilla prompts.

-\textbf{Our prompt fusion method is highly modular.} The proposed fusion method abstracts the complimentary modality as a representation, allowing high modality of both modalities.
-This is different from PMF~\cite{li2023efficient}, which is not modular.
-In particular, our method allow arbitrary models to be seamless plug-ins for multimodal fusion.
-Such modularity is at least threefold: model architecture, the pre-training scheme, and the specific transfer learning method of the model.
-We exemplify each in Tab.~\ref{tab: modular}.